-Tweets are the lifeline of Twitter.
+Tweets going viral are not by accident and it’s obvious tweets are the lifeline of Twitter.
 Any business planning to use Twitter for business purpose needs to have an effective tweeting strategy in place.
 There is no doubt that Twitter has redefined how businesses spread information online.
 In fact, retweets is one of the most common ways by which your business gets introduced to prospect customers on Twitter.

 Viral tweets also help bring significant traffic to your business website, which in turn can boost your subscriber numbers.
 As a business, how do you ensure that your tweets are viral (in other words, retweetable).
 For a start, follow these seven simple tips.